 Should you quit your work because someone in the next three rooms is watching TV?
 Or the alternative is becoming a nocturnal animal—working when everyone else has finally quit?

-I have a slightly less drastic suggestion – classical music.
+I have a less drastic suggestion—classical music.
 Continue reading “Music to help you relax, and sometimes shut out the noise”

 When my first book idea hit me, I immediately started writing notes.
 I briefly explored my characters and the basic plot.
 Since I wanted to base my science fiction novel on real science, I conducted a lot of research.
 I wanted my plot to be smart and believable.
 When it came to the actual writing, my goal was to use beautiful language and original expressions.

-I thought that if I had a logical plot and beautiful expressive language, I would have a fantastic story.
+I thought if I had a logical plot and beautiful, expressive language, I would have a fantastic story.

-But boy, was I wrong; a fact that my sister was first to point out.
+But boy, was I wrong—a fact my sister was first to point out.
 My road to true enlightenment began when I watched a webinar on the story genius method, which was hosted by Joel Friedlander of The Book Designer.
 Continue reading “What Is Story?”